 What to do if you are pricked by a needle

-- quickly wash the injured area with soap and warm water
+- wash the injured area with soap and warm water as soon as possible

 For more information call the Communicable Disease program at Island Health (8:30 a.m. - 4:30 p.m.):

-This page explains what to do if you find a syringe or a needle and focuses on safe sharps disposal.
+Watch these videos to learn what to do if you find a syringe or a needle.